Article XV squadrons: Royal Canadian Air Force

 However, most of the RCAF Article XV squadrons were formed overseas.
 Domestically the Home War Establishment of the RCAF, which consisted of Eastern and Western Air Commands, had at its peak 37 squadrons.

 Following the end of the war and termination of the BCATP, the RCAF squadrons covered by Article XV retained their numbers.
 Furthermore, home-based, non-Article XV squadrons were renumbered in the 400-series.
 During an expansion of the RCAF in the early 1950s the numbers 444 to 449 were used, and – following the 1968 unification of the three service branches – a Canadian Army helicopter squadron became known as 450 Squadron (a name that overlapped the RAAF numbers).

 Royal Australian Air Force

 Australia formed 17 Article XV squadrons, out of a total of 79 RAAF squadrons, during World War II.
 While 18 squadrons had been originally planned for service with the RAF, No. 465 Squadron was never formed.

 The remaining 57 RAAF squadrons served under the operational control of the RAAF or United States Army Air Forces, in the South West Pacific Theatre during World War II.

 When some Article XV squadrons and RAF units were transferred to RAAF operational control, from 1943 onwards, they retained their original numbers.

-All the Australian Article XV squadrons were disbanded after the end of the war.
+All of the Australian Article XV squadrons were disbanded after the end of the war.
 Since 2005 four of the squadrons have been re-formed by re-designating RAAF intelligence and air traffic control units.

 The RAAF Article XV squadrons were: